raeufroushangar/MICA-Weighted/README.md

 ## System Requirements

 - macOS 10.15 or higher / Windows 10 or higher / Linux
-- Python 3.9 or higher installed
+- Python 3.9 or higher
 - pip3 24
 - *May work with similar versions.